Welcome to Baton Rouge!

 The average rental cost for a two- to four-bedroom apartment is $480/per room/month.
 AmeriCorps members typically live in Spanish Town, Burbank and surrounding LSU, Garden District, and Sherwood Forest.

-Public transportation is unreliable and does not align well with AmeriCorps members’ schedules.
+Public transportation does not offer full coverage across our service area and does not align well with AmeriCorps members’ schedules.
 Our corps are encouraged to have a personal vehicle or carpool with teammates.
 However, free bus passes are given to all AmeriCorps members each month.

 Baton Rouge is a mid-sized city that offers a variety of opportunities in every field.
 Get your fill of culture and southern hospitality in Baton Rouge.
 The city is deeply rooted in its politics, which can be best understood by visiting the Old Louisiana State Capitol.
 Enjoy southern cooking by trying the city’s traditional Creole and Cajun dishes.
 Find your rhythm with the many sounds of Baton Rouge—from Zydeco to Blues music, there is something for everyone.
 Named one of the top recreational cities in the country, plan a visit to over 184 parks and learn about the wildlife in the surrounding swamp lands.
 You can also head to Tiger Stadium in your purple and gold to cheer on the Louisiana State Tigers.
 Or, dance along with music from the Human Jukebox playing at Southern University A&M (HBCU).
 There are plenty of cheap eats and free activities around the city or look into Louisiana’s Food Assistance program.